 - Endangerment, which means putting another individual at substantial risk of injury or death.

 What are the Penalties for Simple Misdemeanor Assault in Arizona

 In Arizona, simple assault is a misdemeanor offense that occurs when one person uses threats or physical force to put another person in fear of suffering injury or bodily harm.
 According to Arizona Revised Statutes (ARS § 13-1203), simple assault charges could be categorized as a Class 1, Class 2, or Class 3 misdemeanor.

-- Class 3 misdemeanor: Simple assault is classified as a Class 3 misdemeanor if the alleged offender touched another person with intent to provoke or injure them.
+- Class 3 misdemeanor assault: Simple assault is classified as a Class 3 misdemeanor if the alleged offender touched another person with intent to provoke or injure them.
 A conviction could result in up to 30 days in jail and $500 in fines.

-- Class 2 misdemeanor: Simple assault could be classified as a Class 2 misdemeanor if the alleged offender threatened to injure or harm another person.
+- Class 2 misdemeanor assault: Simple assault could be classified as a Class 2 misdemeanor if the alleged offender threatened to injure or harm another person.
 A conviction could result in up to four months in jail and $750 in fines.

-- Class 1 misdemeanor: Simple assault could be classified as a Class 1 misdemeanor if the assault resulted in actual physical injuries to another person.
+- Class 1 misdemeanor assault: Simple assault could be classified as a Class 1 misdemeanor if the assault resulted in actual physical injuries to another person.
 A conviction could result in up to six months in jail and $2,500 in fines.